vercel/ms/README.md

 # ms

 Use this package to easily convert various time formats to milliseconds.

-Here are a few examples:
+## Examples

 ```js
 ms('2 days')  // 172800000